simp/rubygem-simp-beaker-helpers/README.md

 Performs an assessment of all set parameters and installs the correct `puppet-agent` based on those parameters based on the following logic.

-If the environment variable `PUPPET_INSTALL_VERSION` or `PUPPET_VERSION` is set, will use that to determine the `puppet-agent` version to install.
+If the environment variable `BEAKER_PUPPET_AGENT_VERSION` or `PUPPET_INSTALL_VERSION` or `PUPPET_VERSION` is set, it will use that value to determine the `puppet-agent` version to install.

-If the environment variable `BEAKER_PUPPET_COLLECTION` is set, will use this to determine which puppet collection to install from.
-(Presently, this only works with Puppet 5+ and is set as `puppet5`.)
+If it is unable to determine the `puppet-agent` version from any `*VERSION` environment variables and the environment variable `BEAKER_PUPPET_COLLECTION` is set, it will use this to determine which puppet collection to install from.

-If you set a combination of options that does not work together, the values will be passed to Beaker and will probably cause the install to fail due to a missing package.
-There is no way for the code to be sure that you don't know what you are doing so it just passes along what it discovers.
+(Presently, this only works with Puppet 5.x and is set as `puppet5`.)

-The version of the `puppet-agent` will default to `1.10.4` unless otherwise set.
+If it cannot determinte the `puppet-agent` version from any environment variables, it will default the version to the value of Simp::BeakerHelpers::DEFAULT_PUPPET_AGENT_VERSION, which is currently '1.10.4'.

 ## Environment variables